 The reconstructed Eagle Theatre in Old Town Sacramento in its exact historic location

-The Eagle Theatre eventually became the Main Stage of the not-for-profit Sacramento Theatre Company, which evolved from community theatre to professional troupe in the 1980s.
-Under the current leadership of Executive Director Michael Laun, STC now produces shows in three performance spaces and is the oldest professional theatre in Sacramento.
-STC, as it is known, has been instrumental in the careers of such regional theatre professionals as playwright Richard Hellesen and director Tim Ocel.
+The Eagle Theatre eventually became the Main Stage of the not-for-profit Sacramento Theatre Company, which evolved from a community theatre to professional theatre company in the 1980s.
+Under the current leadership of Executive Director Michael Laun, STC now produces shows in three performance spaces and is the oldest theatre company in Sacramento.
+STC has been instrumental in the careers of such regional theatre professionals as playwright Richard Hellesen and director Tim Ocel.

-After decades of use, the Old Sacramento Theatre Company Mainstage was renovated in the H Street Theatre Project.
-New features included an expanded and modernized lobby and a Cabaret Stage for special performances.
-The Mainstage received a makeover with expanded new dressing rooms and a new, larger laundry facility.
+After decades of use, the old Sacramento Theatre Company Main Stage was renovated as part of the H Street Theatre Complex Project.
+Features now include an expanded and modernized lobby and a Cabaret Stage for special performances.
+The Main Stage now has expanded dressing rooms and a new, larger laundry facility.

-Sacramento Theatre Co. can accommodate 300 patrons in the proscenium auditorium of its Mainstage Theater, while the Pollock Stage offers a more intimate experience with only 85 seats in a black box theatre.
+Sacramento Theatre Company can accommodate 292 patrons in the proscenium-style auditorium of its Main Stage, while the Pollock Stage offers a more intimate experience with only 85 seats in a black box-style theatre.
 Both provide good acoustics and sight-lines.
-This Equity-based theatre presents 6-7 full productions per season with a reputation for excellent stage adaptations of classic literature.
+This professional, Equity theatre presents seven professional productions per season with a reputation for excellent stage adaptations of classic literature.
 Three annual productions in the Cabaret Stage, which seats 100, round out the experience with high-quality Broadway musical reviews.
 At STC, there is truly something for everyone.